Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Experiments

 We evaluated the proposed rules with publicly available benchmark datasets from the UCI machine learning repository~\citep{UCI2019} and the OpenML repository~\citep{OpenML2013}, which were also used in \citep{Xue--Kpotufe2018} and \citep{Qiao--Duan--Cheng2019}; see Table~\ref{table:dimension} in Appendix for size, feature dimensions, and the number of classes of each dataset.
 All data were standardized to have zero mean and unit variances.

 We tested four algorithms.
 The first two algorithms are (1) the standard 1-NN rule and (2) the standard $k$-NN rule with 10-fold cross-validation (CV) over an exponential grid $k\in \Kc\defeq\{2^l-1\suchthat 2\le l\le \log_2(\min\{2^{10}, 1+N_{\mathsf{train}}/25\})\}$, where $N_{\mathsf{train}}$ denotes the size of training data.
-The rest are (3) the $(M,1)$-NN rule and (4) the $(M,\frac{M}{2},1)$-NN rule both with 10-fold CV over $M\in\Kc$.
+The rest are (3) the $(1,M)$-NN rule and (4) the $(1,M,\frac{M}{2})$-NN rule both with 10-fold CV over $M\in\Kc$.
 We repeated with 10 different random (0.95,0.05) train-test splits and evaluated first $\min\{N_{\mathsf{test}},1000\}$ points from the test data to reduce the simulation time.
 Table~\ref{table:results} summarizes the test errors, test times, and validation times.\footnote{Here, we used a KD-Tree based NN search by default.
-Since, however, a KD-Tree based algorithm suffers a curse of dimensionality (recall Section~\ref{sec:computation}), we ran additional trials with a brute-force search for high-dimensional datasets $\{\text{GISETTE, YearPredictionMSD}\}$, whose feature dimensions are 5000 and 90, respectively, and report the time complexities in the subsequent rows.} The optimal $(M,1)$-NN rules consistently performed as well as the optimal standard $k$-NN rules, even running faster than the standard 1-NN rules in the test phase.
-We remark that the optimally tuned $(M,\frac{M}{2},1)$-NN rules (\ie with the distance-selective aggregation) performed almost identical to the $(M,1)$-NN rules, except slight error improvements observed in high-dimensional datasets $\{\text{GISETTE, YearPredictionMSD}\}$.
-We additionally include Figure~\ref{fig:validation} in Appendix which summarizes the validation error profiles from the 10-fold CV procedures.
+Since, however, a KD-Tree based algorithm suffers a curse of dimensionality (recall Section~\ref{sec:computation}), we ran additional trials with a brute-force search for high-dimensional datasets $\{\text{GISETTE, YearPredictionMSD}\}$, whose feature dimensions are 5000 and 90, respectively, and report the time complexities in the subsequent rows.} The optimal $(1,M)$-NN rules consistently performed as well as the optimal standard $k$-NN rules, even running faster than the standard 1-NN rules in the test phase.
+We remark that the optimally tuned $(1,M,\frac{M}{2})$-NN rules (\ie with the distance-selective aggregation) performed almost identical to the $(1,M)$-NN rules, except slight error improvements observed in high-dimensional datasets $\{\text{GISETTE, YearPredictionMSD}\}$.

+Finally, we present Figure~\ref{fig:validation}, which summarizes the validation error profiles from the 10-fold CV procedures for the standard $k$-NN and $(1,M)$-NN classifiers.
+This shows that the optimal choices of $M$ are always larger, but consistently within a factor from the optimal $k$'s.